AWegnerGitHub/awegnergithub.github.io-content/2025_08_22_remote_leadership_remote_work.md

 **Celebration and Recognition**

 Remote teams need to work harder at celebrating wins and recognizing contributions.
-Without spontaneous high-fives and impromptu team lunches, recognition becomes a deliberate practice that requires system and consistency.
+Without spontaneous high-fives and impromptu team lunches, recognition becomes a deliberate practice that requires systems and consistency.

 ## The Competitive Advantage of Getting This Right

-The [Bureau of Labor Statistics data][1] reveals an something else too.
+The [Bureau of Labor Statistics data][1] reveals something else too.
 A 1 percentage-point increase in the percentage of remote workers is associated with a 0.4 percentage-point decrease in growth in unit office building costs.
 This extends beyond productivity to sustainable economics, and makes me raise an eyebrow at the number of return of office mandates we have been seeing.

 Companies that master remote engineering practices can access talent from anywhere rather than just expensive tech hubs, reduce operational overhead without sacrificing performance, build more resilient teams that aren't dependent on physical proximity, and create competitive advantages through superior asynchronous collaboration.